FrostNT1/KnowledgeRep-LLMs/presentaion-materials/00_overview.md

 - **Model Stability:**
   - Fine-tuning only the MLP layers may reduce the risk of overfitting or destabilizing the model's language understanding capabilities, as the attention mechanisms remain unchanged.

-(Placeholder for Image 7: An infographic depicting the potential applications and benefits of MLP-focused updates in various industries.)

 ### Considerations and Recommendations